-Motivational self-regulation: Participants' types of motivational self-regulation were assessed through the Perceived Locus of Causality (PLC; Ryan & Connell, 1989), that Waterschoot, Vermote, Soenens, and Vansteenkiste (in progress) adapted it to a specific activity.
-For the present study, we added items to assess amotivation (Goudas, Biddle, & Fox, 1994), and we slightly reworded some items to better reflect the current crisis (COVID-19), by adding the stem "When you are performing your activities during this crisis time of the novel coronavirus, how you try to motivate yourself?".
-Autonomous self-regulation was assessed by five items (e.g., "Discovering somethings small in my daily activities that is interesting for me"), controlled selfregulation was assessed by four items (e.g., "Thinking I will feel bad in the case I cannot bring my daily works to a close"), and amotivation was assessed by three items (e.g., "I used to have good reasons for doing my daily works, but now I am asking myself if I should continue doing it").
-Participants responded to a scale ranging from 1 (not at all true) to 7 (very true).
-The original version of the PLC had been translated and validated in Iranian samples by Behzadnia, Ahmadi, and Amani (2017).
-Internal structure of this scale through the CFA with the proposed three higher-order factors of autonomous self-regulation, controlled self-regulation, and
+Motivational Self-Regulation.
+Participants' types of motivational self-regulation were assessed through the Perceived Locus of Causality (PLC; Ryan & Connell, 1989) that Waterschoot, Vermote, Soenens, and Vansteenkiste (in progress) adapted to a specific activity.
+For the present study, we added items to assess amotivation (Goudas, Biddle, & Fox, 1994), and we slightly reworded some items to better reflect the current crisis (COVID-19), by adding the stem "When you are performing your activities during this crisis time of the novel coronavirus, how you try to motivate yourself?"
+Autonomous self-regulation was assessed by five items (e.g. "Discovering something small in my daily activities that is interesting for me"), controlled self-regulation was assessed by four items (e.g. "Thinking I will feel bad if I cannot bring my daily work to a close"), and amotivation was assessed by three items (e.g. "I used to have good reasons for doing my daily work, but now I am asking myself if I should continue doing it").
+Participants responded on a scale ranging from 1 (not at all true) to 7 (very true).
+The original version of the PLC has been translated and validated in Iranian samples by Behzadnia, Ahmadi, and Amani (2017).
+The internal structure of this scale through the CFA with the proposed three higherorder factors of autonomous self-regulation, controlled self-regulation, and amotivation yielded a good fit to data, $\chi^2 = (49)$ 96.97; p < .001; RMSEA = .06; RMSEA 90% CI = .04 to .08; CFI = .96; SRMR = .06.
+All items were above .40, p < .001.

-Subjective Vitality: Participants' subjective vitality was assessed by the recommended five-item version of the Subjective Vitality Scale (SVS; Ryan & Frederick, 1997).
-Participants were asked, "To what degree do you typically feel each of the following...".
-The sample item includes "I Feel alive and vital".
-Participants responded to a scale ranging from 1 (not at all true) to 7 (very much true).
+Subjective Vitality.
+Participants' subjective vitality was assessed by the recommended five-item version of the Subjective Vitality Scale (SVS; Ryan & Frederick, 1997).
+Participants were asked, "To what degree do you typically feel each of the following...?"
+The sample items include "I Feel alive and vital."
+Participants responded on a scale ranging from 1 (not at all true) to 7 (very much true).
 This five-item version of the SVS had been previously used among Iranian samples (Behzadnia & Ryan, 2018).
-Internal structure of the SVS through CFA yielded a good fit to data, $\chi 2 = (4) 8.23; p = .08; RMSEA = .065; RMSEA 90\%$ CI = .00 to .13; CFI = 1.00; SRMR = .02.
+The internal structure of the SVS through CFA yielded a good fit to data, $\chi^2 = (4)$ 8.23; p = .08; RMSEA = .065; RMSEA 90% CI = .00 to .13; CFI = 1.00; SRMR = .02.
 All items were above .60, p < .001.